-A-any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past three (3) years.
-A conviction for such activity will be given more weight than an arrest or an eviction.
+Any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past three (3) years.
 A record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.